masaun/ZK-health-records-sharing-marketplace/README.md

 - For a **Health Data Provider** (i.e. patient, wearable device holder like Apple Watch holder), there is negative situations that their unnecessary sensitive informations may also be leaked when they share their health records/data with Medical Researchers.
 Also, there is lack of incentive to share their health records/data with Medical Researchers.
 - For a **Medical Researcher**, there is lack of access to large amount of the health records/data, which the data integrity is kept, to be analyzed for developing new drugs.
 Also, there is lack of transparent marketplace of them.
 These are one of cause of that makes the speed (pace) of new drug discovery slower.

-The ZK (Zero-Knowledge) based Health Records/Data Sharing Marketplace, which is built on top of Noir and zkVerify, can resolved the problems above by applying ZK (Zero-Knowledge) cryptographic techniques and smart contract/blockchain in order to securely share (buy/sell) sensitive health records/data while maintaining strong privacy protections.
+The ZK (Zero-Knowledge) based Health Records/Data Sharing Marketplace, which is built on top of **Noir** and **zkVerify**, can resolved the problems above by applying ZK (Zero-Knowledge) cryptographic techniques and smart contract/blockchain in order to securely share (buy/sell) sensitive health records/data while maintaining strong privacy protections.
 This allow for more collaborative and open medical research (in DeSci space) without compromising individual privacy.

 In the Marketplace where buy/sell a Health records/data, there are the following 2 actors: